xingchenzhang/xingchenzhang.github.io/other_pages/previous_news.md

 [11/2024] Invited to attend the AI roundtable discussion at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting in London.

-[11/2024] I gave a talk titled "An introduction to Prompt Engineering" at Wuhan Union Hospital of China (online).

-[11/2024] I gave a talk titled "A brief introduction to AI" at Wuhan Union Hospital of China (online).

 [09/2024] I have been listed among the **<span style="color: red;">World's Top 2% Scientists</span>**
  ([Stanford University's list](https://topresearcherslist.com/), 2024)!

 [08/2024] I gave a talk at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) about faculty positions and fellowship applications.

-[08/2024] I started serving as an Associate Editor for the [Chinese Journal of Information Fusion](https://www.iece.org/journal/cjif).

 [06/2024] I gave a talk on 6th June at "Future of AI Awards 2024: Collaborate, Debate, Invent".
 I introduced my research and shared my fellowship experience.